GDATASoftwareAG/vaas-helm/README.md

 ### Configure monitoring with Sentry

-To enable Sentry monitoring, you have to set at least your DSN in the `sentry` section of your `values` file:
+To enable Sentry monitoring, you have to set at least your DSN in the `sentry` section of your `values` file like in the following example.
+ASP.NET Core should be selected as the platform for creating a Sentry project.

 ```yaml
 sentry: